John Legend Shares A Sweet Sunday Snapshot Featuring His Children

-Singer, producer and actor John Legend turned to Instagram on Sunday, August 2 to share a sweet snapshot featuring he and his two children, Luna and Miles.
+Singer, producer and actor John Legend turned to Instagram on Sunday, August 2, to share a sweet snapshot featuring him and his two children, Luna and Miles.
 The two children sat on either side of Legend at their kitchen table enjoying a breakfast of pancakes and bacon.
-Fancy, extra modern kitchen appliances could be seen behind the trio.
+Modern kitchen appliances could be seen behind the trio.

 Despite the fact that the photo was taken in the morning, Legend appeared as handsome and put together as always.
-He wore a grey dress shirt unbuttoned and accessorized with a lavish looking gold watch.
+He wore an unbuttoned gray dress shirt and accessorized with a lavish gold watch.
 He flashed a smile for the camera, showing off his extra white teeth.

-Legend’s 4 year old daughter Luna sat to his left, still in her blue pajamas with snow flakes on them.
+Legend’s 4-year-old daughter, Luna, sat to his left, still in her blue pajamas with snow flakes on them.
 The little girl’s brown curly hair was still in disarray but she appeared to be truly enjoying the breakfast.
 She smiled at the camera while holding a tiny pink fork in one hand.

-Little Miles, however, looked less enthused.
-He sported a grey pajama top with a picture of the moon on it and had a grimace on his face as he stared at the camera.
+Little Miles looked less enthused.
+He sported a gray pajama top with a picture of the moon on it and had a grimace on his face as he stared at the camera.

 In his caption, Legend informed his fans that he makes this special breakfast for his family every single Sunday.
-He jokingly noted that his son Miles did enjoy the food, despite his expression which might suggest otherwise.
+He jokingly noted that Miles did enjoy the food, despite his expression, which might suggest otherwise.

 The sweet post quickly accumulated a plethora of likes, reaching over 95,000 in only a couple of hours after it was shared online.
 Legend boasts a total of 12.8 million followers on the platform overall.
-His many fans took to the comments section of this particular post to compliment him on the sweet photo.
+His many fans took to the comments section to compliment him on the sweet photo.
 Others recalled happy memories of their own fathers preparing a special breakfast for them.

 “My dad did the same thing.
 A wonderful memory,” gushed one fan.